-The last issue concerns the ability of athletic trainers to administer prescriptions as prescribed.
+In addition, under a collaboration agreement with a physician, athletic trainers will be able to administer prescriptions as prescribed.
 I want to explain the need for this change and to clear up any confusion about it.
 Under current law, ATs are limited to administering topical drugs despite the fact that athletic training educational competencies have included education in pharmacology since the third edition of our competencies, published 2 decades ago.
 But what does this mean in practice?
 This means that I cannot provide aspirin or Tylenol to a patient even when directed by a physician.
 It has hampered our ability to provide emergency care to our patients.
 While I was on the board the state passed previous legislation for the emergency use of EpiPen's to be administered by school employees with the appropriate training.
 Athletic trainers as licensed health care providers were prohibited by our practice act to use an injectable and we as a board had to seek an exception by the Board of Pharmacy.
 Similar issues have hampered emergency care for those with emergent asthma, as we had to seek an exception by the Board of Pharmacy to use emergency inhalers for the emergent treatment of this condition.
-This provision does not mean that any athletic trainer will be administering prescriptions to their athletes on their own.
-But it will provide the ability for those team physicians to directly order the administration of particular drugs as the physician sees fit.
+This provision does not mean that any athletic trainer will be administering prescriptions to their athletes on their own, but it will provide the ability for those team physicians to directly order the administration of particular drugs as the physician sees fit.
 It will allow athletic trainers to be able to administer lifesaving drugs for emergent conditions as directed by their team doctors.
 This is another example of the importance of this legislation in light of the pandemic.
 Athletic trainers in other states that do not have this prohibition in their practice act, are able to help administer COVID-19 vaccines.

-The OATA is grateful for the assistance and support of our bill sponsors, the OSMA, and OOS that have worked with us to address our concerns and the needs of the profession that is reflected in the bill before you today.
+The OATA is grateful for the assistance and support of our bill sponsors, the OSMA, OOS, OTs, PTs, and Chiropractors that have worked with us to address our concerns and the needs of the profession, which is reflected in the bill before you today.
+We are not aware of any opponents to this bill.

 On behalf of the OATA, I respectfully request your support of the bill and am available to answer any questions at this time.